top of page

 Before Surgery (Left) / Immediately After Surgery (Right)

-Low bridge and bulbous tip deformities cannot be corrected by adding height alone.
+Low nasal bridge and bulbous nasal tip cannot be corrected by adding height alone.

 (FAQ)

 Q1.
-Can a low nasal bridge and bulbous tip be corrected at the same time?
+Can a low nasal bridge and bulbous tip be corrected together?

 Yes.
 Structural elevation and tip refinement can be performed simultaneously.